Enéas Carneiro: Praise and criticism

 Many saw Enéas as an exotic politician because of his direct criticism to Brazilians fraudulent politicians behavior.
 Enéas believed that by acting on TV what he called "the rage of the common citizen" would wake up Brazilian people against corrupt politicians.

 Death

 Enéas underwent chemotherapy in a hospital for myeloid leukemia.
 When it became clear that his treatment was not resulting in improvements, he decided to return home, where he remained until his death.
 Enéas died on May 6, 2007, at approximately 2 pm, in the Laranjeiras neighborhood of southern Rio de Janeiro.
 His remains were cremated and his ashes scattered over the Bay of Guanabara.

 After his death, on May 8, 2007, Enéas was honored in a rally against abortion in Brasília, on May 8, 2007.
 According to the Party of the Republic, the politician was one of the organizers of the event.

-In 2017, the future President of Brazil Jair Bolsonaro proposed a bill to include Enéas' name in the Book of National Heroes.
+In 2017, then-deputy and later President of Brazil Jair Bolsonaro proposed a bill to include Enéas' name in the Book of National Heroes.